elixir-lang/elixir/lib/elixir/pages/Syntax Reference.md

 ### Variables

 Variables in Elixir must start with underscore or a non-combining Unicode character that is not in uppercase or titlecase.
 The variable may continue using a sequence of Unicode characters, including numbers and underscore.
 Variables may end in `?` or `!`.
 See [Unicode Syntax](unicode-syntax.html) for a formal specification.
+Unicode characters require OTP 20.

 [Elixir's naming conventions](naming-conventions.html) proposes variables to be in `snake_case` format.